sarchlab/mgpusim/doc/getting_started.md

 go build
 ```

 This command would download all the dependencies and compile the simulator and the experiment.
-The output binary file should named as `fir`.
+The output binary file should be named as `fir`.
 You can run `./fir -h` for help information, and run the two commands as follow for functional emulation and detailed timing simulation.

 ```bash
 ./fir            # For functional emulation